-Prior to use of the SHOUT ns, airtime must first be purchased from NAL Research or from any Iridium certified airtime reseller.
-The SHOUT ns IMEI number must be registered by an airtime reseller to "point" to a Network Operations Center (NOC) server.
-This section covers how the user can quickly set up the SHOUT ns as a tracking device.
+Prior to using the SHOUT ns, first purchase airtime from NAL Research or from any Iridiumcertified airtime reseller.
+An airtime reseller must register the SHOUT ns IMEI number to "point" to a Network Operation Center (NOC) server.
+This section explains how to quickly set up the SHOUT ns as a tracking device.

-Remove the SHOUT ns, the wall charger and the USB cable from the packaging.
-Remove the SHOUT ns USB port cover (see Figure 4) and connect the USB cable USB micro port to the SHOUT ns.
+Remove the SHOUT ns, the wall charger, and the USB cable from the packaging.
+Remove the SHOUT ns USB port cover (see Figure 4) and connect the USB cable's USB micro port to the SHOUT ns.
 Connect the USB-A connector to the wall charger.